 For information media.
 Not an official record.

-Document Source: Department of Public Information (DPI), General Assembly, Special Rapporteur on the situation of human rights in the OPT, Third Committee (Social Humanitarian and Cultural)
+Document Sources: Department of Public Information (DPI), General Assembly, General Assembly Third Committee (Social Humanitarian and Cultural), Special Rapporteur on the situation of human rights in the OPT

 Subject: Gaza Strip, Human rights and international humanitarian law, International Conventions/Treaties, Occupation, Protests